XiaoGeNintendo/ZhaoBigHomo/README.md

 - ✔️ OOP support with the ability to change the class of any object during runtime!
 Why not release the full power of vtables?
 - ✔️ Too many ways to write code that works not as intended!
 Time to write code that only you know the meaning!
 - ✔️ All type-checks are warnings!
 In ZBH, type-safety are just spices, and should not be the main dish.
+- ✔️ Jump to any function, code, or even some random location in the code with ease!
+It's all about freedom!

 # Docs
 To learn and write in ZBH or to know more about the language, please visit [here](https://xgn-1.gitbook.io/zbh-documentation/) .